Dimillian/DMFilterView/README.md

 ##What is it ?
 `DMFilterView` is a subclass of `UIView`, it look like a `UITabBar` but it much more lighter to implement.
 You just init it with an `NSArray` of strings and then attach it to your view.
-It provide some easy delegate and customization functions.
+It provides some easy delegate and customization functions.

+For example I use it in [MySeeen](http://myseeenapp.com) to filter the MySeeen grid view, and I think this is the primary functionality of this control, it should act as a filter
+In the provided example I show you how to hide and show it regarding a `UITableView` scroll.
+Cool heh?

 ![image](https://raw.github.com/Dimillian/DMFilterView/master/image1.png)
 ![image](https://raw.github.com/Dimillian/DMFilterView/master/image2.png)